b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/WoW Interpretations.md

 &nbsp;

 ## flour, lol
-Forbidding the use of refined flour comes from similarly dubious sources as the above mentions of pork, and so I'd call this non-doctrinal.
-The only basis one might really focus on this is that it's in a publication by an acting apostle of the church.
+Forbidding the use of refined flour as part of the Word of Wisdom is also of dubious origin.
+I wouldn't call it doctrinal.
+The idea comes from a publication by an acting apostle of the church.
 It'd be awkward if modern times were analogous to [[Sources and Links#Deseret Book & LDS Living|the church publishing books by church leaders]] as a side-hustle.

 &nbsp;